La dame qui a perdu son peintre by Paul Bourget

 This content is free to share and distribute.
 Share knowledge freely with the world.

-3 months agoBased on the summary, I decided to read it and it manages to explain difficult concepts in plain English.
-A true masterpiece.
+3 months agoTo be perfectly clear, it manages to explain difficult concepts in plain English.
+A valuable addition to my collection.